d-holguin/OllyDbgV1.10-plugins-and-Hlpfile/Readme.md

-Check out x64 debugger @ https://x64dbg.com/#start I strongly recommend this as a replamcent for Olly
+Before downloading Check out x64 debugger @ https://x64dbg.com/#start I strongly recommend this as a replamcent for Olly